 During my career, I have worked with a great many Connoisseurs, consulting with them over time to trade up to ever finer rugs and assisting the showcasing of their pieces.
 I have seen that for them ultimately only what they consider to be great examples will satisfy.

 Another attribute of the Connoisseur is that they are comfortable with having part of their collection in storage and take great delight in changing out pieces.
 The connoisseur of antique rugs often has dedicated storage chests and closets, and even entire rug cellars from which to exchange with pieces currently on display.
 As one of my clients explained, “Seeing a piece that was in storage for a year is a fascinating process.
 I see that my relationship to that rug actually grew during the time it was put away.”

 The Pure Collector

 The Pure Collector has a quiet dedication to the collection itself.
-They are less swayed by any personal aesthetics and less apt to surround themselves with their treasures.
-The Pure Collector is dedicated to filling specific voids, real or perceived, within a collection and may have no limits to quantity.
+He or she is less swayed by any personal aesthetics and is less interested in how to display their treasures.
+The Pure Collector is dedicated to filling specific voids within a collection and may have little or no limits on quantity.